larytet/MyPerfectThings/passwords-vault.md

 in a specific order.
 At this point ring "opens".
 There can be more than one virtuall wallet in the ring which opens by different sets of strokes.
 After a ring wallet opens touch of ony of the regions will scroll the passwords in one of the 8 banks and project them on any surface.
+Alternatively the ring can exchange security tokens with the application/WEB server over WiFi/video camera/BT.

 Theoretical complexity of a wallet password: